google/blockly-samples/plugins/continuous-toolbox/README.md

 As a performance optimization, by default the continuous toolbox "recycles" blocks to avoid having to create DOM elements for potentially hundreds of blocks every time the flyout is shown.
+With the default set of blocks, this drops the time to show the flyout from roughly 35ms to 25ms; the effect is naturally larger with larger block sets.

-This entails moving the blocks offscreen when the flyout is hidden, and then simply repositioning them when the flyout is shown.
-Not all block types are amenable to this; in particular, blocks with dynamic behavior (e.g. those that reference variables, support mutations, or have dynamic dropdown fields) are excluded by default.
+Recycling is unrelated to Blockly's Trash feature; instead, it entails moving the blocks offscreen when the flyout is hidden, and then simply repositioning them when the flyout is shown again.
+Not all block types are amenable to this;
+in particular, blocks with dynamic behavior (e.g. those that reference variables, support mutations, or have dynamic dropdown fields) are excluded by default.

-This feature can be toggled by calling `setRecyclingEnabled()` on an instance of `ContinuousFlyout`, and the default ruleset for determing which blocks are safe for recycling can be replaced with a custom callback by passing that function to `setBlockIsRecyclable()`.
+This feature can be toggled by calling `setRecyclingEnabled()` on an instance of `ContinuousFlyout`, and the default ruleset for determining which blocks are safe for recycling can be replaced with a custom callback by passing that function to `setBlockIsRecyclable()`.

 ## License